indigo-dc/tts/gitbook/config.md

 To provide a login mechanism for the user, at least one OpenId Connect Provider is needed.

-WaTTS needs to be registered as a client at an OpenId Connect Provider.
-For this you need to perform the registration process at the Provider of your choice.
-The registration process heavily depends on the Provider and is out of the scope of this documentation, if you are unsure you can ask the provider.
+WaTTS needs to be registered as a client with OpenId Connect Provider.
+For this, you need to perform the registration process at the Provider of your choice.
+The registration process depends heavily on the Provider and is out of the scope of this documentation, if you are unsure you can ask the provider.

-During the registration some informations need to be provided.
+During the registration, some information needs to be provided.
-The redirect uri is created from three settings:
+The redirect *uri* is created from three settings:

 - `ssl`: http:// (false, default) or https:// (true)
 - `hostname`: localhost (default)
 - `port`: 8080 (default)